Beijing shuts roads, playgrounds amid heavy smog after coal spike

 A thick haze of smog blanketed swathes of northern China on Friday, with visibility in some areas reduced to less than 200 metres (yards), according to the country's weather forecaster.

-Levels of small particulate matter, or PM 2.5, which penetrate deep into human lungs and cause respiratory illnesses hovered around 220 -- far above the WHO recommended limit of 15.
+Levels of small particulate matter, or PM 2.5, which penetrate deep into the lungs and cause respiratory illnesses, hovered around 230 -- far above the WHO recommended limit of 15.

-The smog is likely to persist until at least Saturday evening, according to city officials.
+Authorities in Beijing blamed the pollution on a combination of "unfavourable weather conditions and regional pollution spread" and said the smog was likely to persist until at least Saturday evening.

+But the "root cause of smog in north China is fossil fuel burning," said Greenpeace East Asia climate and energy manager Danqing Li.

-China said earlier this week it had increased daily coal production by more than one million tonnes to ease an energy shortage that had forced factories to close in recent months.
+China has increased coal output to ease an energy shortage that had forced factories to close in recent months.

+Average daily coal production in the middle of October was 1.1 million tonnes higher than the end of September, according to a Sunday statement by the country's top economic planning body.

+National coal stores hit 112 million tonnes earlier this week, a "normal level for the average year", the agency said Thursday.

-Rapid industrialisation has made China no stranger to air pollution, although severe smog episodes have become less frequent in recent years as authorities have increasingly prioritised environmental protection.
+Like many places in rapidly industrialising China, Beijing is no stranger to air pollution -- though severe smog episodes have become less frequent in recent years as authorities have increasingly prioritised environmental protection.

+"The air in the last few years has been excellent, with very little smoggy weather," Beijing resident Song Ximeng told AFP.

 China hit back Wednesday at criticism by Joe Biden, saying "actions speak louder than words" after the US president accused Beijing of not showing leadership to combat climate change.